KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

   * The average ride distance and duration for casual riders that use docked bikes are 2.155 km and 53.98 minutes, respectively.
 * 582,952 rides by casual riders used electric bikes.
   * The average ride distance and duration for casual riders that use electric bikes are 2.173 km and 14.66 minutes, respectively.
 * For casual riders, summer is the season with the highest number of rides, totaling 698,936 rides.
-August is the month in summer with the highest number of rides, totaling 233,851 rides.
+July is the month in summer with the highest number of rides, totaling 245,292 rides.
 * 63.12% of casual rides occurred on weekdays and 36.88% on weekends, which is equivalent to 966,823 and 564,898 rides, respectively.
 * The afternoon is the part of the day that has the highest number of rides, but the peak hour is 17:00.
 * For casual riders, the month with the highest number of rides is July.